johngodlee/geosci_linux_intro/geosci_linux_intro.md

 ## What is UNIX?

 UNIX is a loose family of operating systems that share characteristics and are derived from the original AT&T UNIX OS that was developed by Bell Labs in the 1970s.
 Many UNIX-like operating systems have arisen since then, most notably, Linux, Android, and macOS.

 The Operating System that most of the GeoSciences UNIX systems run on is called Linux.

 ## GeoSciences network structure

-There are three ways to access systems running Linux in the School of GeoSciences:
+There are three main ways to access systems running Linux in the School of GeoSciences:

 - Login directly to a GeoSciences Linux workstation, which access Linux servers by default
 - Login to a GeoSciences Windows machine and connect to a Linux server remotely
 - Login to a Linux server remotely from your personal computer, when connected to the University VPN

-By far the most common way to access Linux is to use a GeoSciences Windows machine, though using a personal laptop is becoming more popular.
+By far the most common way to access Linux is to use a GeoSciences Windows machine and connect to a Linux server remotely, though using a personal laptop is becoming more popular.

 ![](img/net_struc.png)